Innocent Sorcerers: Development and pre-production

-Of our talents - to find poison for our hope.
+Of our talents – to find poison for our hope.

 Andrzejewski was primarily responsible for the film's dialogues, while the rest of the script was handled by Skolimowski.
 Both of them worked on the script for two weeks.
-On May 5, 1959, a meeting of the Script Evaluation Committee was held, at which the artistic director of the Kadr Film Studio – Tadeusz Konwicki, personally supported the project, convincing the deputy minister of culture and arts, who wasn't sure if he should consent the start of production.
+On May 5, 1959, a meeting of the Script Evaluation Committee was held, at which the artistic director of the KADR Film Studio – Tadeusz Konwicki, personally supported the project, convincing the deputy minister of culture and arts, who wasn't sure if he should consent the start of production.
 Aleksander Ścibor-Rylski also expressed his enthusiasm for the project, claiming that "young people need to watch this film because it shows the danger of the masking."

 Casting and filming

 As far as Wajda was concerned, as for someone who was unfamiliar with social life and clumsy in observing "everyday social changes," the production of Innocent Sorcerers caused considerable difficulties.
-The director chose Tadeusz Łomnicki for the role of the main character, bearing in mind their long-term collaboration. Łomnicki wanted his character to look similar to Krzysztof Komeda, achiving it by bleaching his hair and changing his hairstyle.
+The director chose Tadeusz Łomnicki for the role of the main character, bearing in mind their long-term collaboration. Łomnicki wanted his character to look similar to Krzysztof Komeda, achieving it by bleaching his hair and changing his hairstyle.
 In addition, he learned how to play a drum solo, which he actually performed during filming the jazz concert sequence, though it was ultimately overdubbed.
 The actor prepared his lines of dialogue well in advance of the filming period.
 However, according to Wajda, Łomnicki was acting in the film "too much as if it was a play."
 The role of Magda was given to Krystyna Stypułkowska, who, with Wajda's consent, changed some of her lines.
 She recalled later, that "in the script, the girl was quite unpleasant.
 She was constantly yelling, screaming, and being aggressive in general.
 It didn't suit me."

 Wajda later regretted that he had cast Łomnicki and Stypułkowska in the lead roles instead of Elżbieta Czyżewska and Skolimowski, the screenwriter for the film himself.
 The latter was given a minor role as a boxer, which Skolimowski performed very rigorously – the short fight scene was not simulated, and from Skolimowski's eyebrow flowed his actual blood.
-Edmund was played by often referred to as "Polish James Dean" – Zbigniew Cybulski, whom Wajda considered one of the best Polish actors of all time.
-Additionally, future international filmmaker Roman Polanski starred as the leader of the jazz band, Dudek "Polo".
+Edmund was played by often referred to as "James Dean of Poland" – Zbigniew Cybulski, whom Wajda considered one of the best Polish actors of all time.
+Additionally, future internationally recognized filmmaker Roman Polanski starred as the leader of the jazz band, Dudek "Polo".

 The film was shot throughout the summer of 1959 in Warsaw.
 Among the exact filming locations were Constitution Square, the backyard at 10 Chmielna Street, Old Town Market Place, and Warszawa Śródmieście railway station.
 At the final technical inspection and the pre-release screening of a film, the commission demanded the removal of the pessimistic ending, in which Andrzej and Magda parted forever.
 Only after adding a happy ending, the film was sent for distribution on December 17, 1960.
+Innocent Sorcerers premiere took place in Kino Wars, also in Warsaw.